Multivalue eval functions

 ... | eval n=mvfind(mymvfield, "err\d+")

-This function takes two or three arguments and returns a subset of the multivalue field using the indexes provided.
+This function takes two or three arguments and returns a subset of the multivalue field using the index values provided.
 The field MVFIELD and the number STARTINDEX are required.
 The number ENDINDEX is inclusive and optional.

 Both the STARTINDEX and ENDINDEX arguments can be negative, where -1 is the last element.